xtexx/central/docs/admin/oauth2-provider.md

 ## Pre-registered applications

-The following OAuth2 applications are pre-registered beause it is generally useful for Forgejo to be an OAuth2 provider for the corresponding third party software.
+The following OAuth2 applications are pre-registered because it is generally useful for Forgejo to be an OAuth2 provider for the corresponding third party software.
 Their usage is explained in the [Forgejo user guide](../../user/oauth2-provider/).

 - **git-credential-manager** is the name of the OAuth2 application for the [Git Credential Manager](https://github.com/git-ecosystem/git-credential-manager) (a Git [credential helper](https://git-scm.com/docs/gitcredentials#_custom_helpers))
 - **git-credential-oauth** is the name of the OAuth2 application for the [git-credential-oauth](https://github.com/hickford/git-credential-oauth) (a Git [credential helper](https://git-scm.com/docs/gitcredentials#_custom_helpers))